28 Best Easter/Spring Email Marketing Examples in eCommerce (2025)

 Subject line: EASTER GIFT SETS

-Price anchoring(comparing a higher price against a lower price) paired with real product images that captivate us.
+Price anchoring (comparing a higher price against a lower price) paired with extremely well-shot product images that do the talking without overusing copy.

-Solution-focused copy: Writing a solution-focused copy such as just in time is a foolproof way to woo last-minute buyers.
+Solution-focused copy—Writing a solution-focused copy such as just in time is a foolproof way to woo last-minute buyers.

 Subject line: Savor that sweet smell

-Each & Every creates a sensory experience(appealing to either one of the five senses) through visuals.
+Each & Every creates a sensory experience through their top-notch visuals.

 The email copy creates a mental image of rejuvenation—the essence of spring.